A company or organization looking for fundingSelect

-Using the Portal's proprietary Find It search engine, organizations can find relevant government funding and access private financing programs in seconds rather than weeks, and then turn to the Portal's expert funding services—Apply for It, Score It and Leverage It— to guide them through the application process to success.
+Using the Portal's proprietary Find It search engine, organizations can find relevant government funding and access private financing programs in seconds rather than weeks, and then turn to the Portal's expert funding services—Secure It, Score It and Leverage It— to guide them through the application process to success.

-The Funding Portal's experts assist clients to find and secure the right type of Canadian government funding and private financing to meet their growth objectives, including: small business grants, business financing, start-up funding, loans, government grants, contributions, SR&ED and innovation tax credits, tax incentives, business funding, government funding, business grants, job creation funding, wage subsidies, loan guarantees, private investment, financing solutions, equity investment, investment capital, commercial bank loans, venture capital (VC), angel investment, and other sources of private finance.
+The Funding Portal's experts assist clients to find and secure the right type of Canadian government funding and private financing to meet their growth objectives, including: small business grants, business financing, start-up funding, loans, government grants, contributions, SR&ED and innovation tax credits, tax incentives, business funding, government funding, business grants, job creation funding, wage subsidies, industrial and regional benefits (IRBs), loan guarantees, private investment, financing solutions, equity investment, investment capital, commercial bank loans, venture capital (VC), angel investment, and other sources of private finance.

-KPMG works with The Funding Portal to provide Canadian businesses access to Canada's rich array of government funding and tax incentive programs.
+KPMG works with the Portal to provide access to Canada's rich array of government and tax incentive programs.
 In today's changing economic landscape, sourcing financing from these programs can give our clients the edge they need to take their business to the next level.

 Our members report significant challenges identifying the government funding programs that exist and in complying with the application processes—they welcome the launch of The Funding Portal.

 - John Reid, President & CEO, Canadian Advanced Technology Alliance

 The Funding Portal is an amazing new tool to assist our clients to access government funding to leverage their growth objectives.
 Find It and the Portal's Roster save enormous amounts of time and add tremendous value for companies seeking business funding.